William Welby-Gregory

 Sir William Earle Welby-Gregory, 4th Baronet DL (4 January 1829 – 26 November 1898) was a British Conservative Party politician.

 Career

+He was the son of Sir Glynne Welby, 3rd Baronet, educated at Eton College.
+He matriculated at Christ Church, Oxford in 1847, graduating B.A. in 1846.

-He was elected as a Member of Parliament (MP) for Grantham at the 1857 general election, and held the seat until he resigned on 14 April 1868 (by taking the post of Steward of the Chiltern Hundreds) in order to contest a by-election for South Lincolnshire.
+Welby was elected as a Member of Parliament (MP) for Grantham at the 1857 general election, and held the seat until he resigned on 14 April 1868 (by taking the post of Steward of the Chiltern Hundreds) in order to contest a by-election for South Lincolnshire.
 He was elected unopposed South Lincolnshire on 29 April, and held the seat until he resigned again on 20 February 1884, this time by becoming Steward of the Manor of Northstead.

+In 1889 he was appointed the first chairman of Kesteven County Council, a position he held until his death in 1898.

 Personal life

-In 1863, William married Victoria Stuart-Wortley, by who he had three children.
+In 1863, William married Victoria Stuart-Wortley, by whom he had three children.
 He died on 26 November 1898.